 For my 4oz bottles I used one whole vanilla bean.
 I would advise not to skimp on this as the vanilla bean is what is giving your extract the flavor.
 Because my bottles were small I cut the vanilla bean in half.
 Now I have heard of some who cut open the bean and expose the seeds.
 I don’t think this is necessary and that you will still get the same flavor with leaving the bean in tack or cut in half.

 Pour the vodka into the bottle to the top and seal with lid.

 Label the bottles and patiently wait 12 weeks until first use!
 Now if you weren’t able to start this in time for it to be ready to use upon receipt you can just put a date on your bottles as to when it will be ready to use.
 I have created a free printable for printing your own labels at home.
-Just click below to sign up for my email list and receive your free sheet of vanilla extract labels!
+Just click below and receive your free sheet of vanilla extract labels!